ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-707/CWE-78/README.md

 ```

-Instead of listing files we have the `noncompliant01.py` code print the first line of `/etc/passwd` on Linux  or start `net user` under Windows.
+Instead of listing files, the code in `noncompliant01.py` prints the first line of `/etc/passwd` on Linux or starts `net user` under Windows.

 ## Non-Compliant Code Example (Read, Write)